mio780308/androidimagepicker/README.md

 androidimagepicker
 ==================

-an image picker for android platform
+an image picker that supports multiple image choosing operation for android platform

 needs android compatibility library v7 to build